ChandanaThoti/todo-list-backend/README.md

 - Add task feature adds task by validating the details to tasks collection with post.
 - Display all the tasks in the database with get.
 - Update task status, description, priority, deadline fields by ID with patch.
+- Delete task by id from collection with delete method.

 ## Tech Stack